sgtsmall/IOTstackBackup/README.md

 # IOTstack Backup and Restore

+Hopefully start soon .. have been swarmifying iotstack and needed a better backup option for some of the issues, this is a good start.

 This project documents my approach to backup and restore of [SensorsIot/IOTstack](https://github.com/SensorsIot/IOTstack).
 My design goals were:

 1. Avoid the double-compression implicit in the official backup scripts: